-Congress won't become 'headless' at stroke of midnight: Singhvi
+Congress won't become 'headless' at stroke of midnight, Sonia Gandhi to remain interim chief

 New Delhi, Aug 09: Congress National Spokesperson Abhishek Manu Singhvi said that Congress interim president Sonia Gandhi's tenure is 'coming to an end', but that does not mean the party is becoming 'headless' at the stroke of the midnight.